Authentication

 - Click Create.
 This will show a green box, with the service account contents on it

-Using CLI tools
+Use CLI tools

-At this point, you already created either an access token (AT) or a service account (SA), but you are not sure about how to use it.
+At this point, you already created either a personal access token (PAT) or a service account (SA), but you are not

+sure about how to use it.
 Below we will show you how to quickly use it with docker

 , podman